prisma-korea/prisma-next-rsc/README.md

 ### API Routes

 Next 13 beta still places api routes in `pages/api` folder.
 And this project has sample graphql server end point.
 You can test that route with `http://localhost:3000/api/graphql`.
-Make sure that execute `yarn generate:server` script before test.
+Make sure that execute `yarn generate` script before test.

 server codes are in `/server` folder.